 Where is CFSS based and what geographical areas do you cover?

-CFSS is based in Cardiff, South Wales and covers the whole of the UK and Southern ireland with a DPD/DPD Local courier service.
+CFSS is based in Cardiff, South Wales and covers the whole of the UK and Ireland with a DPD/DPD Local courier service.
 Clients are able to deliver and collect their equipment to and from CFSS premises if they would prefer.